-Gain or loss recognized by any "applicable financial institution" from the sale or exchange of "any applicable preferred stock" is ordinary income or loss reported on line 10.
-For this purpose, an applicable financial institution includes:
+Gain or loss recognized by any "applicable financial institution" from the sale or exchange of "any applicable preferred stock" is ordinary income or loss.
+An applicable financial institution includes:

-- A financial institution defined in section 582(c)(2), or - A depository institution holding company defined in section 3(w)(1) of the Federal Deposit Insurance Act.
+- A financial institution defined in section 582(c)(2), and - A depository institution holding company defined in section 3(w)(1) of the Federal Deposit Insurance Act.

-Also, for this purpose, "applicable preferred stock" is preferred stock of Federal National Mortgage Association (Fannie Mae), or the Federal Home Loan Mortgage Corporation (Freddie Mac) that was
+Also, for this purpose, "applicable preferred stock" is preferred stock of Federal National Mortgage Association (Fannie Mae), or the Federal Home Loan Mortgage Corporation (Freddie Mac) that was: